 - With randomization inference, we can directly test the exact null that 𝛽i=0 for all i.
 To do so, we construct the distribution of the ATE by enumerating all possible treatment assignments in the sample and calculating the hypothetical ATE for each possible combination of treatment assignments using the realized sample outcomes.
 The exact p-value is then the probability of observing at least the realized sample ATE, i.e., the fraction of hypothetical ATEs that are at least as large as the realized sample ATE.

-In both cases, the greatest statistical power to reject the null is achieved when the sample is assigned in equal proportions to the treatment and control group.2 More generally, the optimal randomization design typically means that the share of the sample assigned to each group is some fixed proportion (see 4.1 of Duflo et al. (2007) for power calculations with cost considerations).
+In both cases, the greatest statistical power to reject the null is achieved when the sample is assigned in equal proportions to the treatment and control group.2 More generally, the optimal randomization design typically means that the share of the sample assigned to each group is some fixed proportion (see the power calculations section and 4.1 of Duflo et al. (2007) for power calculations with cost considerations).

 Conceptually, randomization simply means that every experimental unit has the same probability of being assigned to a given group (assuming 50% assignment shares).

 Simple randomization/basic lottery: One could literally implement simple randomization with a lottery.
 For example, one could set up an urn with half black and half red balls, designating red to be the treatment, and draw a ball from this 50/50 urn for each unit to determine treatment assignment.
 However, for any given finite sample of size N, random variation means that the share of units assigned to the treatment group may not be exactly 50% with this method.
 Simple randomization is sometimes necessary for selecting a sample (see below for assignment “on arrival”) or desirable to create transparency about the assignment process, but in most cases, permutation sampling is used.